peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 that all queries are made against all nameservers from which a CSYNC record was received, and ensure that all return responses with equal rdata sets (including all empty).

+As an example of local policy, the parent may choose to accept glue records only for in-domain or sibling NS hostnames [@?RFC9499].

 Other CSYNC processing rules from Section 3 of [@!RFC7477] remain in place without modification.
 For example, when the NS type flag is present, associated NS